The Best Password Managers of 2025

 Is Dashlane Easy to Use?

-Dashlane is very easy to set up and use.
-Most functions are available on the home screen, which is really intuitive and well designed.
-It only took us a few minutes to organize everything.
-Then we were browsing the web, logging into our accounts in no time.
+In our tests, Dashlane was very easy to set up and use.
+Most functions are available on the home screen and it only took us a few minutes to organize everything.
+Dashlane also handled syncing from laptops to mobile devices well, including 2FA codes and notes.

 We tested Dashlane’s autofill feature on Android Overall, we found the integration across devices was pretty seamless using Dashlane.
 This meant we could manage our passwords effortlessly whether we were at home on our desktops or on the go using our mobile devices.